 For warmer climates I add a pair of Sanuk Yoga Sling sandals.
 Because they are made out of actual Yoga mats, the sole is suuuuper comfortable.
 I find that the gentle upward tilt of the front of the sandal keeps me from catching my shoe and doing a faceplant on those uneven surfaces on historic streets.

 I am obsessed with 32° clothing.
 I first found the t-shirts at Costco but ended up buying other items from the 32° website.
 The t-shirts come in a variety of colors (I have them all) and are crazy comfortable.
 The “Moisture wicking technology,” will keep you cool in the summer.
 They are great for handwashing and dry quickly with very little wrinkling.
 Add a scarf or necklace to dress the t-shirts up for dinner.
 The only con, the white t-shirt is just too transparent for me, I use those more for undershirts.
 I also have several of the long sleeve versions for fall and winter travel.
+For light packers, these whisper light t-shirts can do double duty as a nightshirt, they’re just that comfortable!

 Sometimes it’s hard to find a good pair of pants that travel well and look stylish.
 I am a big fan of Macy’s Alfani Pant.
 This pant with its slim design, tummy control waist, wash and wear practicality, and stretch fabric, make it the perfect go to pant for me.
 I am comfortable wearing these for air travel, a destination dinner, or just when I want to look a little more fashionable walking around a city.
 They also come in a Capri style with multiple color choices and are sold in regular, petite, and plus sizes.
 The con, they can be a little too hot when it is warm out because of the rayon / nylon / spandex fabric blend.